 Through your hosting site’s cPanel, look for a button that says SSL/TLS.
 This will allow you to install the certificate, and you’ll gain your HTTPS standing!
 Easy peasy!

 Keep in mind that sometimes based on your web design and the resources, plugins, and widgets you have on your site, you’ll need to manually configure various aspects of your site’s security.
 This typically requires a developer.
 In fact, one of the main site health errors we see on bloggers’ websites are related to improperly installed SSL certificates.
-They shot up as mixed content & HTTP links on HTTPs pages.
+They shot up as mixed content & HTTP links on HTTPs sites.
 These errors bring down the overall value of your SEO.
 So it’s important to check these.

 If you’re unsure if your SSL certificate is installed correctly, we offer a free evaluation HERE.